Water Hammer Calculator

 Critical Closure Time

-Tc = 2L/a
+Tc = 2L / a

-Tc = Critical closure time
+Tc = Critical closure time (seconds)

-L = Pipe length
+L = Pipe length from valve to end

-a = Wave velocity
+a = Wave speed in pipe

 Protection Methods